History of space in Africa: Overview

 As space programmes are typically a capital and resource intensive endeavour, many of these developing African nations have been criticized by the public for heavily investing into the development of space infrastructure.
 The most cited argument against investment into space capabilities revolves around the fact that resources should be allocated to higher priority areas, addressing more immediate issues on the ground, like; poverty, inequality, armed conflicts, national security concerns, political instability, and dependence on foreign aid in the region.
 This argument is countered by the fact that space technology, particularly in the area of Earth Observation and remote sensing, has made a substantial contribution towards the achievement of the United Nations Sustainable Development Goals (SDGs), highlighted in Agenda 2030.

 According to the United Nations: "Utilising space contributes positively to a range of policy areas, including climate and weather monitoring, access to health care and education, water management, efficiency in transportation and agriculture, peacekeeping, security and humanitarian assistance."
 In Africa, access to satellite imagery data and broadband has revolutionized agriculture, helped mitigate illegal mining, and saved many lives from the impact of natural disasters, like floods and the aftermath of volcanic eruptions.
 These positive socio-economic impacts resulting from space technologies is the primary catalyst motivating smaller nations to set up their own space programmes.
 Consequently, through these investments in space infrastructure, Africa countries have made significant strides in research and innovations in the fields of space science and astrophysics, high performance computing, software development, satellite engineering, geodesy, urban planning, and environmental science.

 Regional overview of the African space economy

-Prior to 2010, much of Africa’s involvement in the global space sector was mainly in the areas of astronomy, space science, and around assisting foreign space missions with tracking and telemetry, through ground stations with antennas strategically located across the continent.
+Prior to 2010, much of Africa's involvement in the global space sector was mainly in the areas of astronomy, space science, and around assisting foreign space missions with tracking and telemetry, through ground stations with antennas strategically located across the continent.
 Since then, many African countries have entered the space fora, through the establishment of their respective national space agencies/institutions.
 Coincidently, the nations with existing space capabilities continued to develop satellite programmes and expand their space budgets.
-By 2020, South Africa, Algeria, Nigeria, Egypt and Angola were the top 5 African countries in terms of allocated space budgets, with a combined budget of approximately $393 million USD (see Figure 1).
+By 2020, South Africa, Algeria, Nigeria, Egypt and Angola were the top 5 African countries in terms of allocated space budgets, with a combined budget of approximately US$393 million (see Figure 1).